Uncommon Mesothelioma Symptoms Veterans Should Know

 With mesothelioma, night sweats are caused by the immune system’s response to cancer.
 The body tries to fight cancer in the same way it responds to the flu: by increasing body temperature and causing a fever.

 Excessive sweating can occur at any time during the day, not just at night.
-Sadly, since night sweats come on suddenly and pass quickly, most people don’t think that they’re cause for concern until other symptoms develop.
+Unfortunately, since night sweats come on suddenly and pass quickly, most people don’t think that they’re cause for concern until other symptoms develop.

-Diagnosing Uncommon Mesothelioma Warning Signs
+Get Help Diagnosing Uncommon Mesothelioma Warning Signs

 Veterans Support Team